Why “I’m Fine” Can be a Trauma Response

 Partners or loved ones saying, “I don’t know what’s going on with you”

-Stress showing up physically (fatigue, tension, chronic or acute pain, irritability)
+Stress manifesting physically (fatigue, tension, chronic or acute pain, irritability)

 The goal isn’t to eliminate “I’m fine.”